 The SCERT (Telangana State Education Research and Training) released a document titled ‘Learning Outcomes’ which will help the parents of students studying between Class I to VIII in Schools judge if the school has enabled the child with correct/enough knowledge for a student of his age.
 The Learning Outcomes online booklet released on the department’s website is a resource for both teachers and parents as not only does it enlist the learning outcome but even gives a detailed explanation of the pedagogy processes to be followed by teachers to arrive at these learning outcomes.
 The Learning Outcomes document, which is both in English and Telugu gives a class-wise and subject-wise classification of the pedagogical processes and learning outcomes.

-For example, in the English booklet, in Class I English syllabus, it is suggested in pedagogical process to be followed by teachers that the learner (students) should be provided opportunities in pairs, groups or individually and encouraged to name common objects such as man, dog etc. when pictures are shown.
+For example, in the English booklet, in Class I English syllabus, it is suggested in the pedagogical process to be followed by teachers that the learner (students) should be provided opportunities in pairs, groups or individually and encouraged to name common objects such as man, dog etc. when pictures are shown.
 In the learning outcomes, which can come in handy for parents, it is said that the student should be able to associates words with pictures and name familiar objects seen in the picture.
-The four main subjects covered are Telugug, English, Mathematics, EVS and Social Sciences, where from Class I to VIII, entire pages are dedicated to different pedagogical approaches and their desired learning outcomes.
+The four main subjects covered are Telugu, English, Mathematics, EVS and Social Sciences, wherefrom Class I to VIII, entire pages are dedicated to different pedagogical approaches and their desired learning outcomes.

 The Learning Outcomes booklets have special sections dedicated to children with special needs where it is clearly mentioned that such children may need more time and individualised attention.
 The Learning Outcomes booklet details how students with hearing, cognitive, visual and other impairments may take more time or require attention to learn.